The Joint to celebrate 10th anniversary before Hard Rock work

 What not to expect are any major renovations to The Joint — other than a refreshing and modernizing of the VIP suites.
 The Joint is here to stay, as a Virgin Hotels signature entertainment venue.

 Also, expect the famous neon Gibson guitar sign above the hotel’s porte cochere to remain in place for more than a year.
-Plans are for it to be taken down in the fourth quarter of 2019, or sometime between next October and December.
+Plans are for it to be taken down in the fourth quarter of 2019.
 Virgin Hotels’ giant, red “ V” is likely to be in its place.
 That, too, will be a monumental moment in the hotel’s history, and its future.

 Digging Underground